auth0/docs/articles/guides/login/universal-vs-embedded.md

 Cross-origin authentication is only necessary when authenticating against a directory using a username and password.
 Social identity providers and enterprise federation use a different mechanism, redirecting via standard protocols like OpenID Connect and SAML.
 :::

+If you are implementing passwordless with embedded login using Lock or Auth0.js from within your app, rather than Universal Login, you will need to have [custom domains](/custom-domains) set up.

-In addition, if you have not enabled [Custom Domain Names](/custom-domains) the end user must have a browser that supports third-party cookies, otherwise, in some browsers, cross-origin authentication will fail.
+In addition, if you have not enabled custom domain names (`cnames`) the end user must have a browser that supports third-party cookies, otherwise, in some browsers, cross-origin authentication will fail.
 For more information refer to [Limitations of Cross-Origin Authentication](/cross-origin-authentication).

 ### Security risks